 SFLIC's capital and surplus was $24,780,316, with a ratio of capital and

 surplus to assets of 15.2%.
 This ratio is extremely strong compared to regional

 and national life insurance companies that serve the funeral expense and

 SFLIC's investment policy has always been to invest in high quality assets in

-the form of government bonds, high grade corporate bonds, FDIC bank deposits,
+the form of U.S. Government and agency bonds, state and municipal bonds, high grade corporate bonds, FDIC bank deposits,

 good quality common and preferred stocks, and very select mortgage loans.

-SFLICs public and corporate bond portfolios were rated one of the highest
+SFLIC's public and corporate bond portfolios were rated one of the highest in

 SFLIC has not formally applied for a rating through any of the recognized